Enterprise Hub in Airtable

 Who has data admin rights, and what actions can they take?

-• Removing users from workspaces, bases, and interfaces
+• Remove users from workspaces, bases, and interfaces

-• Updating user permissions on workspaces, bases, and interfaces
+• Update user permissions on workspaces, bases, and interfaces

 Does Enterprise Hub activity require more than a single Airtable license when used across an entire organization?